akash70629/Rock-Paper-Scissors-Game/Readme.md

 # Rock, Paper Scissors Game

+# It's still in the development phase, so it might not be responsive on your phone's screen.

 Rock, paper, scissors (also known as Rochambeau, Roshambo, or Janken) is a fun and easy hand game that anyone can learn and enjoy.
 It’s a great way to make minor decisions when you and a friend can’t agree on something, or even just an entertaining way to pass the time.